-Tommy.-I think it seems as if the less people had the more generous they are with it.
+Tommy.
+I think it seems as though the less people

+had, the more generous they are with it.

-Mr Barlow.-That is not unfrequently the case, and should be a lesson to many of our rich at home, who imagine that they have nothing to do with their fortune but to throw it away upon their pleasures, while there are so many thousands in want of the common necessaries of life.
+Mr. Barlow.
+That is not unfrequently the case, and should be a lesson to many of our rich at home, who imagine that they have nothing to do with their fortune but to throw it away upon their pleasures, while there are so many thousands in want of the common necessaries of life.

-Tommy.-But, pray, sir, have you no more particulars to tell me about these Greenlanders? for I think it is the most curious account I ever heard in my life.
+Tommy.
+But, pray, sir, have you no more particulars to tell me about these Greenlanders; for I think it is the most curious account I ever heard in my life?

-Mr Barlow .- There is another very curious par-

-ticular indeed to be mentioned of these countries; in these seas is found the largest animal in the world, an immense fish, which is called the whale.
+Mr. Barlow.
+There is another very curious particular indeed to be mentioned of these countries; in these seas is found the largest animal in the world, which is called the whale.

-Tommy.-Oh dear!
-I have heard of that extraordinary animal.
-And pray, sir, do the Greenlanders ever catch them ?
+Tommy.
+Oh, dear!
+I have heard of that extraordinary creature.
+And pray, sir, do the Greenlanders ever catch the whales?

-Mr Barlow.-The whale is of such a prodigious size, that he sometimes reaches seventy or eighty, or even more than a hundred feet in length.
+Mr. Barlow.
+The whale is of such a prodigious

+size, that he sometimes reaches seventy or eighty, or even more than a hundred feet in length.
 He is from ten to above twenty feet in height, and every way large in proportion.
-When he swims along the seas, he appears rather like a large vessel floating upon the waters than a fish.
+When he swims along the seas, he appears rather like a large vessel floating upon the waters than a living creature.
 He has two holes in his head, through which he blows out water to a great height in the air, immense fins, and a tail with which he almost raises a tempest when he lashes the sea with it.
-Would you not believe that such an animal was the most dreadful of the whole brute creation ?
+Would you not suppose such an animal to be the most dreadful of the whole brute creation?

-Tommy.-Indeed, sir, I should !
-I should think that such a fish would overset whole ships, and devour the sailors.
+Tommy.
+Indeed, sir, I should.
+I should think that

+it would overset ships, and devour the sailors.

-Mr Barlow.-Far from it; it is one of the most innocent in respect to man that the ocean produces, nor does he ever do him the least hurt, unless by accidently overturning vessels with his enormous bulk.
+Mr. Barlow.
+Far from it; it is one of the most innocent in respect to man that the ocean produces; nor does he ever do him the least hurt, unless by accidentally overturning vessels with his enormous bulk.
 The food he lives upon is chiefly small fish, and particularly herrings.
-These fish are bred in such prodigious shoals amid the ice of those northern climates, that the sea is absolutely covered with them for miles together.
-Then it is that the hungry whale pursues them, and thins their numbers, by swallowing thousands of them in their course.
+These are bred in such prodigious shoals, amidst the ice of those northern climates, that the sea is absolutely covered with them for miles together.
+Then it is that the hungry whale pursues them, and thins their numbers by swallowing thousands of them in their course.